SIT736 - Identity, Access Management and Physical Security

 Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 This will include educator guided online learning activities within the unit site.

 |Scheduled learning activities - campus||

-1 x 1 hour online class per week, 1 x 2 hour workshop per week.
+1 x 1 hour online lecture per week, 1 x 2 hour practical experience (workshop) per week.